The storytellers

 We’ll also look at different methods for collecting insights, interpreting behaviour, and capturing the emotional drivers behind what people say and do – giving you the intel you need to connect with your audience.

-SPEAKER: Colin Cather – Director at Bottle PR, xxxxx, and xxxxx.
+• SPEAKER: Colin Cather – Director at Bottle PR, singer in a band (once reviewed as “affable”), and hater of conference lanyards.

 Tools like ChatGPT and Claude are the new curators of reputation, deciding which brands get mentioned, recommended, or overlooked entirely.
 In other words, AI now tells your brand’s story for you.
 And it’s getting a lot of its source material from your media coverage.